alihussnain-git/Memory-Game/README.md

-# Coding Excerice - Memory Game
+# Coding Exercise - Memory Game

 ## Solution Overview
 The solution is consolidated into a single screen, prioritizing functionality over production-ready code to minimize development time.
 Notable features, such as styling, React Navigation and comprehensive testing, were excluded for brevity.